IRS Form 941 Instructions

 Enter the total tax due received from Section 3121(q) Notice and Demand.

 Section 3121(q) Notice and Demand - This is issued by the IRS to advise the employers to report the tips that the employees haven’t reported.
-The employers aren’t required to report this information until they receive this notice.
+The employers aren’t required to report this information until they receive

 -